-Regulations at 50 CFR 622.389 allow transfer at sea provisions and gear restrictions, to be modified via framework action.
-Alternative 2 would modify the current regulations by allowing transfer of a portion of a Spanish mackerel gillnet and its contents to another federally permitted Spanish mackerel vessel, which has not caught the trip limit.
-Alternative 2 would not eliminate the prohibition on transfer at sea of any CMP species; rather, it would allow transfer at sea of Spanish mackerel caught with gillnet gear only under very specific conditions.
-No other transfer at sea provisions would be affected by this action.
-Additionally, Alternative 2 would allow three gillnets to be onboard the receiving vessel involved in such a transfer in essence exempting the receiving vessel from the two gillnet maximum during transfer operations as codified in (622.377(b)(2)(iii).
+Regulations at 50 CFR 622.389 allow transfer-at-sea provisions and gear restrictions, to be modified via framework action.
+Preferred Alternative 2 would modify the current regulations by allowing transfer of a portion of a Spanish mackerel gillnet and its contents to another federally permitted Spanish mackerel vessel, which has not caught the trip limit.
+Preferred Alternative 2 would not eliminate the prohibition on transfer-at-sea of any CMP species; rather, it would allow transfer-at-sea of Spanish mackerel caught with gillnet gear only under very specific conditions.
+No other transfer-at-sea provisions would be affected by this action.
+Additionally, Preferred Alternative 2 would allow three gillnets to be onboard the receiving vessel involved in such a transfer in essence exempting the receiving vessel from the two gillnet maximum during transfer operations as codified in (622.377(b)(2)(iii).

-If the South Atlantic Council were to allow transfer at sea of Spanish mackerel harvested in excess of the trip limits under Alternative 2 this option could result in the use of "runner boats" that could take trips back fourth from the lead vessel to the dock with the excess fish.
+Allowing transfer-at-sea of Spanish mackerel harvested in excess of the trip limits under Preferred Alternative 2 could result in the use of "runner boats" that could take trips back and forth from the lead vessel to the dock with the excess fish.
 However, it is the South Atlantic Council's intent to limit the number of transfers to one per vessel per trip, which may limit the potential use of runner boats for multiple transfers during a single trip.
-Spanish mackerel is managed under a 3.87 million pound annual catch limit (ACL), overall harvest would be capped at that level and no biological impacts would be expected.
-If many vessels engage in transferring excess fish at sea, the ACL may be reached faster than in previous years since more vessels may participate in this activity due the open access nature of the Spanish mackerel permit.
+Spanish mackerel is managed under a 3.13 million pound commercial annual catch limit (ACL); overall harvest would be capped at that level and no biological impacts would be expected.
+If many vessels engage in transferring excess fish at sea, the commercial ACL may be reached faster than in previous years since more vessels may participate in this activity due the open access nature of the Spanish mackerel permit.
 Additionally, allowing Spanish mackerel to be transferred at sea may potentially undermine the original intent of the current trip limit for the species.
-The effects of such practices on market conditions and how dealers may set their own limits on the amount of fish they are willing to purchase are discussed in Section 4.2.2 of this document.
+The effects of such practices on market conditions and how dealers may set their own limits on the amount of fish they are willing to purchase are discussed in Section 4.1.2 of this document.

-Overall, the direct biological impacts of Alternative 2 are likely to be neutral because overall harvest is limited to the commercial ACL, and few trips approach the 3,500 pound trip limit (Figure 2.1).
-However, for the reasons discussed previously, the ACL may be met faster when compared to previous fishing years due to increased efficiency of fishing operations.
-For this reason, the potential impacts of Alternative 2 may be more predominant in the social and economic environments.
+Overall, the direct biological impacts of Preferred Alternative 2 are likely to be neutral because overall harvest is limited to the commercial ACL, and few trips approach the 3,500-pound trip limit (Figure 2.1).
+However, for the reasons discussed previously, the commercial ACL may be met faster when compared to previous fishing years due to increased efficiency of fishing operations.
+For this reason, the potential impacts of Preferred Alternative 2 may be more predominant in the social and economic environments.